alexk307/alexk307.github.io/_posts/2015-11-14-nfl-scraper.md

 rows = parsed[0].findAll('td')
 ```

-Now we have a flat list of all of the data in this table.
+We should have a flat list of all of the data in this table.
 Let's break it into rows so we have data on each individual game.

 ```
 # After 1994, they added 3 more columns